 A list of companies consolidated by BNP Paribas Fortis is provided in note 6.h 'Scope of consolidation'.
 Transactions and outstanding balances between fully-consolidated entities of BNP Paribas Fortis are eliminated.

-Tables below show transactions carried out with entities consolidated under the equity method.
+Tables below show transactions carried out with entities consolidated under the equity method and entities of the BNP Paribas Group.

 Outstanding balances of related party transactions